Higher order multipoint flux mixed finite element methods on quadrilaterals and hexahedra: Introduction.

 We present well-posedness and convergence analysis of the proposed family of higher order methods.
 To this end, we establish unisolvency and approximation properties of arbitrary order $k$ of the new family of enhanced Raviart-Thomas family of spaces.
 Since we study the symmetric version of the MFMFE method, which relies on mapping to a reference element via the Piola transformation, the analysis is limited to $h^2$-perturbed parallelograms or parallelepipeds, similar to the restriction in the lowest order symmetric MFMFE method \cite{wheeler2006multipoint,ingram2010multipoint}.
 The convergence analysis combines MFE analysis tools with quadrature error analysis, using that the Gauss-Lobatto quadrature rule possesses sufficient accuracy to preserve the order of convergence.
 We establish convergence of $k$-th order for the velocity in the $H(\dvr)$-norm and the pressure in the $L^2$-norm.
 We also employ a duality argument to show that the numerical pressure is $(k+1)$-st order superconvergent to the $L^2$-projection of the pressure in the finite element space, which implies superconvergence at the Gauss points.
 Moreover, we show that a variant of the local postprocessing developed in \cite{Stenberg-91} results in a pressure that is $(k+1)$-st order accurate in the full $L^2$-norm.
 All theoretical results are verified numerically.
-We also compare computational results of the method with the Raviart-Thomas MFE method of order $k$.
-We observe that the $k$-th order MFMFE method has significantly reduced computational cost and comparable accuracy, with even smaller velocity error in the $L^2$-norm.

 The rest of the paper is organized as follows.
 The new family of finite element spaces and the general order MFMFE methods are developed in Section 2.
 The error analyses for the velocity and pressure are presented in Sections 3 and 4, respectively.
 Numerical experiments are presented in Section 5.